 Someone addicted to Demerol can build up a tolerance fast and require more and more of the drug each time they use it in order to feel the same effects.

-Because of this, an addiction to Demerol can end up costing tens of thousands of dollars per year.
+Because of this, an addiction to Demerol can end up costing tens of thousands of dollars per year and requiring treatment at an opioid addiction treatment center

-Demerol also comes in a syrup form or an injectable form, although you are unlikely to see the injectable form on the street.
+Demerol also comes in an injectable form, although you are unlikely to see the injectable form on the street.

 Get Started On The Road To Recovery.